DevSecOpsSamples/gke-network-endpoint-group/README.md

 ## Objectives

 - Learn about difference among Ingress, LoadBalacer, NodePort on GKE
-- Learn about Kubernetes object specification for 3 type services
+- Learn about Kubernetes object specification for Ingress/ClusterIP and 3 LoadBalacer/NodePort

 ---